tuliofalmeida/tuliofalmeida.github.io/_pages/about.md

 ---

 ## Hello World!
-I'm a neuroengineer enthusiastic about computer vision, machine learning and open-source softwares.
+I'm a neuroengineer enthusiastic about neuroscience, computer vision, machine learning and open-source softwares.
 My general research interests include associate artificial intelligence with neural data processing.
 Check out some of the [projects](https://tuliofalmeida.github.io/projects/) I've been working on or [follow me](https://twitter.com/tuliofalmeida) on twitter!